 Consult the Kanopy guide for more info on accessing and using Kanopy.

 LinkedIn Learning an online learning company that provides a vast library of engaging video tutorials to help anyone learn software, creative, and business skills.

 See the LinkedIn Learning guide for more info and to set up your account.

 Informit covers a range of specialist topics with an Australasian focus.
 It provides full-text access to a range of materials including: peer-reviewed and specialist journals, books and book chapters, conference papers, and reports.
 Informit is a database made up of various collections, including the A+ Education collection.
 A search via Informit will retrieve results from A+ Education, but sometimes it can be useful to search within a specific collection; it makes your search more direct and specific.

 The A+ Education collection is produced by the Australian Council for Education Research and provides full text access to articles from 2000 onwards, covering all levels and aspects of education (including curriculum, assessment, indigenous education, literacy).

 ProQuest eBook Central is a database that offers online access on a range of academic books.
-The library purchases individual eBook titles within this dtabase. eBook titles include Education in the Arts, Programming and Planning in Early Childhood Settings, Feminism(s) in Early Childhood.
-It is important to remember, that titles available through ProQuest won't appear in a search via FindIt, you must go directly to the database.
+The library purchases individual eBook titles within this database. eBook titles include Education in the Arts, Programming and Planning in Early Childhood Settings, Feminism(s) in Early Childhood.